-The May 2010 Flash Crash and August 2007 Quant Meltdown raised concerns about the impact of quantitative investment strategies on market stability.
-Theory is split on whether quantitative investing dampens or exacerbates market instability.
-To test the theory we focus on mutual fund fire sales.
+The May 2010 Flash Crash and August 2007 Quant Meltdown raised concerns about the impact of quantitative investment strategies on market instability.
+We examine whether quantitative investing dampens or exacerbates market instability by focusing on mutual fund fire sales.
 We find that quantitative fund fire sales have a much larger impact on market instability than fire sales by traditional mutual funds.
-For the same magnitude fire sale, quantitative funds’ impact is over five times as large.
-The evidence suggests this is due to quantitative funds’ reliance on similar trading signals and sensitivity to the time-series of returns.
+For the same magnitude fire sale, quantitative funds’ impact is over eight times as large.
+The larger impact is due to quantitative funds’ reliance on similar trading strategies and their strategies’ sensitivity to the time-series of returns.

 Keywords: Investment management, security selection, quantitative funds, mutual funds, fire sales, herding, market stability